Initialization Hooks

 which returns either true or false.

 A common use case for init hooks is pre-seeding LocalStack with custom state.
-If you have more complex state, Cloud Pods may be a good option to look into!
-But for simple state, for example if you want to have a certain S3 bucket or DynamoDB table created when starting LocalStack, init hooks can be very useful.
+For example if you want to have a certain S3 bucket or DynamoDB table created when starting LocalStack, init hooks can be very useful.

 To execute aws cli commands when LocalStack becomes ready, simply create a script init-aws.sh and mount it into /etc/localstack/init/ready.d/.
 Make sure the script is executable: run chmod +x init-aws.sh on the file first.
 You can use anything available inside the container, including awslocal: